First-time unemployment claims plunge in Georgia

-ATLANTA - Initial unemployment claims in Georgia fell last week to a level not seen in the 21 weeks since the coronavirus pandemic took hold, the state Department of Labor reported Thursday.
+ATLANTA - Initial unemployment claims in Georgia fell last week (week of Aug.
+2) to a level not seen in the 21 weeks since the coronavirus pandemic took hold, the state Department of Labor reported Thursday, Aug.
+13.

-Unemployed Georgians filed 62,335 first-time claims last week, down 11,598 from the week before and less than 50% of the numbers the agency was seeing a month ago.
+Unemployed Georgians filed 62,335 first-time claims last week (week of Aug.
+2), down 11,598 from the week before and less than 50% of the numbers the agency was seeing a month ago.

 Georgia’s numbers reflected a nationwide drop in initial unemployment claims to 963,000, the first time that number was below 1 million since mid-March and a decrease of 228,000 from the previous week.